Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.
 If your condition does not improve, or if it becomes worse, check with your doctor.

 This medicine is sometimes given together with amoxicillin (Amoxil®) and clarithromycin (Biaxin®) to treat ulcers caused by H. pylori infection.
 Be sure you understand the risks and proper use of any other medicines your doctor prescribes.

-Check with your doctor right away if you have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after using this medicine.
-These could be symptoms of a serious kidney problem called acute interstitial nephritis.
+Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, nausea, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after using this medicine.
+These could be symptoms of a serious kidney problem called acute tubulointerstitial nephritis.

 Taking this medicine for a long time may make it harder for your body to absorb vitamin B12.
 Tell your doctor if you have concerns about vitamin B12 deficiency.